Providing good quality, affordable housing is at the heart of what we do.

 If you are already one of our residents and your housing needs change, we may be able to transfer you to another home.

 For more details on our criteria and transfer application process, please see our Guide to applying for housing (PDF 319KB).
 Enquiries can be made about transferring via our online contact form, or by calling 0800 131 3348 or 0300 123 3511.

 If you are already a resident with another social housing provider, you could consider swapping your home with another social housing resident through a mutual exchange.

-Mutual exchange is often the best way to obtain the house you want in your chosen area.
+Depending on the type of tenancy agreement you hold a mutual exchange may be the best way to obtain the house you want in your chosen area.

-To find someone to exchange your home with, register on www.homeswapper.co.uk (this link will open in a new window).
+To find someone to exchange your home with, register on the HomeSwapper website.
 This is a free online service for our existing customers and will help you find other residents who are also looking for a mutual exchange.

 We also provide other types of housing which may be more suitable for you, including: